 If you’re going to be on time for rehearsals and shows, you need to know when they are.
 Keep a calendar on your phone or agenda of all of these events so you don’t miss them!

 Nothing’s worse than having a show, rehearsal, or interview and having no clue where one of your bandmates are.
 Be sure to respond to their messages in a timely manner and let them know if you’re running late.

 5 – Be Involved

 You want to be contributing to your band, and not just with your specific role (drummer, singer).
 You want to also help with something else.
-Maybe finding gigs, doing your band’s social media, ordering merch, running contests, booking interviews, or updating your TuneGO Profile.
+Maybe finding gigs, doing your band’s social media, ordering merch, running contests, or booking interviews.
 Make sure your band knows about your plans to help so you’re not stepping on anyone’s toes either.
 Divide up these jobs between your band.
 Some jobs you can all be involved in, such as setting up for shows.

 6 – Be The Peacekeeper